c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-07-Alphabet-Rangoli.md

     print_rangoli(n)
 ```

-Gotta admit though, it looks ugly, but it works so I was happy with it(I guess?).
-I also want to challenge you to come up with another way to do this using
+I think I have taken this problem a bit too literally with the seq variable but it works so I was happy with it(I guess?).

-'-'.join(). as it should be better than my program.
+My Challenge To You: Come up with another way to do this using '-'.join(). as it should be better than my program.